pauvictorio/addprettier/README.md

 ## Notes

 Modify the options inside `.prettierrc.json` to fit your needs.
-Check the Prettier [options](https://prettier.io/docs/en/options) you may use, as well as the @ianvs/prettier-plugin-sort-imports [NPM docs](https://www.npmjs.com/package/@ianvs/prettier-plugin-sort-imports) for more information.
+Check the Prettier [options](https://prettier.io/docs/en/options) you may use, as well as the @ianvs/prettier-plugin-sort-imports [NPM docs](https://www.npmjs.com/package/@ianvs/prettier-plugin-sort-imports) and prettier-plugin-tailwindcss GitHub repo for more information.

 The set of `importOrder` options inside `.prettierrc.json` is directly lifted from James Shopland's [blog](https://www.jamesshopland.com/blog/sort-imports-with-prettier), kindly check them out.